cristian-5/Spin/@ - Documentation/Types.md

 ### Isomorphic Types

-The `Isomorphic` type is a special type that identifies a special pointer to an object or a class which can mutate its Type based on the current situation.
+The `Isomorphic` type is a special type that identifies a special pointer to an object or a class which can mutate its type based on the current situation.
 For example we can define an Isomorphic variable, give it a value that does not exceed 8 bits and then convert that value in a 64 bits Integer or in a Real value, not